NotePlan/plugins/np.Tidy/README.md

 - **/Remove @done() markers** (alias "rdm"): Remove @done(...) markers from recently-updated notes, optionally just from completed checklist items.
 - **/Remove >today tags from completed todos** (alias "removeToday" or "rmt"): Removes the ">today" tag still attached to completed/cancelled tasks that means they keep showing up in Today's references every day forever.
 Does not touch open tasks.
 - **/Remove triggers from recent calendar notes** (alias "rtcn"): Remove one or more triggers from recent (but past) calendar notes.
+- **/Move top-level tasks in Editor to heading** (alias "mtth"): Move tasks orphaned at top of active note (prior to any heading) to under a specified heading.

 Most can be used with parameters from a Template, or via an x-callback call.